 Putting AI to the test

-The following is a quick summary of our findings; a separate overview of the methodology will be available soon.
+The following is a quick summary of our findings.

 The Cooperative Patent Classification (CPC) system provides a framework for organizing patents by technology area.
 It’s arranged as a tree structure with a total of five levels: